-If the other driver's insurance company contacts you, decline to give a statement.
-Let them know that your attorney will contact them.
-Also, if an attorney or anyone else on an attorney's behalf approaches you at the hospital or your home, calls you, or sends you a letter in an attempt to have you sign up as a client, be sure to ask them to leave.
-It is unethical for an attorney to reach out to you directly after your accident.
+If the other driver’s insurance company contacts you, decline to give a statement.
+Let them know that your lawyer will contact them.
+Also, if an lawyer or anyone else on an lawyer’s behalf approaches you at the hospital or your home, calls you, or sends you a letter in an attempt to have you sign up as a client, be sure to ask them to leave.
+It is unethical for an lawyer to reach out to you directly after your accident.

 I have only minor injuries.
 Do I need to go to the doctor?

 Yes.
 Even minor injuries can be signs of issues in the future (such as soft tissue injuries).
 In fact, it is common for injuries to appear weeks after an accident has occurred.
 No matter how you feel, visit the doctor and discuss all of the aches and pains that have appeared since your accident.